sculptures • permaculture • primitive technology • kayaking • links • index • about

 • When preparing, slice all your fruit and veggies into slices less than 1/4” thick.
 This will speed up the drying process considerably.

-• To speed up the cooking time at camp, partially cook the sliced veggies at home prior to dehydrating.
+• To speed up cooking time at camp, partially cook the sliced veggies at home prior to dehydrating.

 • Note how many slices are in the average apple, banana, carrot and so forth.
 This way you’ll have a better gauge of how much to take and be able to better mimic your normal eating habits.